grexor/pybio/README.md

 ./hg38.download.ensembl98.sh
 ```

-This will download the FASTA, GTF and TAB annotation (via Biomart) of the genome, and create several folders:
+This will download the FASTA sequence, GTF and TAB annotation (via Biomart) of the genome, and create several folders:

 ```
 hg38.assembly.ensembl98           # FASTA files of the genome, each chromosome in a separate file